How To Create To-Do Lists In WordPress

 Priority Labels

-This section lets you customize labels for highest (important), middle (normal) and lowest priority items …
+Here you can customize your labels for prioritizing important, middle (normal) and low items …

-Items given the highest (important) priority are colour-coded in red and lowest (low) priority items display in a lighter shade of grey …
+Items prioritized as “important” are colour-coded in red in the lists and lowest (low) priority items display in a lighter shade of grey …

 Show To-Do Item ID

-Enabling this option (‘Yes’) will display item IDs on your to-do list …
+Enabling this option (‘Yes’) will show the item’s ID on the list …

 Show Date To-Do Was Added

-Enabling this option (‘Yes’) shows the date the items table was added …
+Enabling this option (‘Yes’) displays the date the table of items was added …

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have selected either ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this section and assign items to other users …
+If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this section and assign items to other users …

 Assign To-Do Items to Users